PrimeLens/My-notes-on-setting-up-a-Basic-Ruby-on-Rails-5-app-for-Linux-osX-with-Heroku-deploy/README.md

 #### Github to Heroku CI Integration

-- create a branch called staging
+- create a branch called staging (or whatever you want to call it)
-- in Heroku create an app using hte dashboard
+- in Heroku create an app using the dashboard
 - then in that app go to Deploy > Deploy method > Github
-- hit Connect to GitHub and authorize the application
+- hit Connect to GitHub and authorize the application, choose the staging branch
 - hit Enable Automatic Deploys
 - check box "Wait for CI to pass before deploy" if you want to have tests pass before deploy (see heroku and github docs)

-### IMPORTANT run the db migrate command
+#### Run the db migrate command
 You must do this once the first time you deploy to create the table in the db.
 I did this by adding the remote locally and running it locally

     $ heroku run rake db:migrate